 Sitting off the coast of British Columbia, Vancouver Island is home to the province's capital city of Victoria and features dozens of romantic inlets, coves, harbors, and bays with incredible vistas of the Pacific Ocean and romantic lodges, resorts, and rentals.
 The island is home to one of Canada's most famously romantic inns, The Wickaninnish, where every room has an ocean view and a fireplace.
 In addition, the Sooke Harbour House has been hailed as one of the country's finest restaurants.Continue to 9 of 10 below.

 The Eastern Townships is a swish southeastern Quebec region that many U.S. travelers have come to appreciate along with weekending Montrealers.
 Apart from stunning fall color, this region of Quebec offers visitors a glimpse back into the 18th and 19th centuries with well-preserved, picturesque towns boasting traditional architecture, such as churches, homes, round barns, covered bridges, and more.

 Try Manoir Hovey for a sumptuous 5-star stay in a stately manor.

-Whistler is consistently hailed as one of the world's best ski destinations, and fine choice couples, adventure seeking or not.
+Whistler is consistently hailed as one of the world's best ski destinations, and fine choice for couples, adventure seeking or not.
 This resort town is about a two-hour drive away from Vancouver along one of the most scenic drives you'll ever take: the Sea to Sky Highway.
 Year-round, Whistler offers visitors fine food, spas, and plenty of opportunity for activity, all in a breathtaking, majestic locale.